smilers/windows-itpro-docs/windows/deployment/update/catalog-checkpoint-cumulative-updates.md

 **Device needs FoD or language pack customization:**

 Installing FoDs or language packs requires the full latest cumulative update payload, which now can be split across files associated with each preceding checkpoint cumulative update.
-So, when customizing FoDs or language packs, all prior checkpoint cumulative updates and the target cumulative update need to be installed regardless of whether the device already had any of the prior checkpoints cumulative update installed.
+So, when customizing FoDs or language packs for offline media, all prior checkpoint cumulative updates and the target cumulative update need to be installed regardless of whether the device already had any of the prior checkpoints cumulative update installed.
 This needs to be done using DISM.

 1. Copy the .msu files of the latest cumulative update (the target) and all prior checkpoint cumulative updates to a local folder.
 Make sure there are no other .msu files present.
 1. Mount the install.wim file.